 Explore it on Goodreads or Amazon.

-Other books by this author include Heartless, Timeless, Curtsies & Conspiracies, Waistcoats & Weaponry, Manners & Mutiny, Soulless, Changeless, Blameless, Prudence
+Other books by this author which I have reviewed include Heartless, Timeless, Curtsies & Conspiracies, Waistcoats & Weaponry, Manners & Mutiny, Soulless, Changeless, Blameless, Prudence

 First in the Finishing School steampunk series for young adults set in 1851 England.
 The story revolves around the unconventional Sophronia, who simply does not fit as her mother would prefer.